moi15moi/FindSystemFontsFilename/README.md

 # FindSystemFontsFilename
 This tool allows you to get the font filename on your system.
+It will collect TrueType (.ttf), OpenType (.otf) and TrueType Collection (.ttf) font format.

 It uses some APIs to find the font filename:
 - Windows: [DirectWrite API](https://learn.microsoft.com/en-us/windows/win32/directwrite/direct-write-portal)